CCI-MOC/m2/docs/Beginners_guide_docs/BMI_installation.md

 6. In roles/bmi/tasks/main.yml:

-  a.
-Modify Ceph and HIL credentials in to the the correct username and password for your configuration.
+  -   Modify Ceph and HIL credentials in to the the correct username and password for your configuration.
 This includes the  CEPH_ARGS and HIL_ENDPOINT (below is an example).

 ```
 	- name: Add Ceph and HIL credentials to bashrc